pietro-stangherlin/near_duplicate_doc_lsh/Tasks.md

 # Creation of the new collection

 # General - TO DO
-Use unsigned numpy.integer instead of signed integer
+- Use unsigned numpy.integer instead of signed integer
+- Create a toy dataset to be used in tests
+- assume all dataset to be json

 # Implementation of shingles
 Remember to delete (or not store) each shingles' set after it has been used to generate its signature.